stevekrouse/cycle/README.md

 * get functions working
 * need a better way to link to the current state of the art in cycle than a super long hash
 * compress the hash for the URL
+* figure out bug with events stacked
+* zoom controls on blockly
+* auto add inputText scaffolding
+* (unless compiling fixes this) need to figure out a way to get blockly code generator to only generate up to a point for stacked events

 ## Goals